What Causes IBS?

 When it comes specifically to IBS, teatoxing also contributes to healthier digestion and better overall gut health when it removes these harmful toxins from the digestive tract.

-Not only can detoxing with tea help relieve symptoms of IBS, it has the added benefits of:
+Not only can detoxing with tea help relieve symptoms of IBS, but it also has the added benefits of:

 - Boosting your metabolism